wtamu-the-a-team/TDD_PLUS/ReadMe.md

 * Selenium Test Cases

-Feature: User desires to view existing application (Read and Show Stored Application)
+-Feature: User desires to view existing application (Read and Show Stored Application)
-Scenario:
+-Scenario:
 	User has an existing application stored
 	Given the user has a login profile
 	And the username and password are correct